 - Strive for simplicity: If it is complex then consider ways to break it down – it should never appear sophisticated for the sake of it, so look to see where communication can be improved.
 By making content available in smaller chunks you will find more future opportunities for re-use too.
 Enable everyone to ask the simple questions.

 Finally, a challenge to you which requires a little courage to make the improvements.
-When something sends you something where no attention has been paid to accessibility, send it back.
+When someone sends you something where no attention has been paid to accessibility, send it back.
 This will raise a dialogue about it between you and you can give them a suggestion on what needs to be fixed, even it it’s only a link to this blog post 🙂